 Coastal waters range from 26 °C in January to 29 °C in August.

 The Riviera Maya is completely within the state of Quintana Roo on the Yucatán Peninsula of Mexico.
-The terrain is flat and covered by low tropical jungle.
-The geology is high purity carbonates down to a depth of 0.5–1.5 km below the surface.
+The terrain is flat and covered by a low tropical jungle.
+The geology is high-purity carbonates down to a depth of 0.5–1.5 km below the surface.

 Mean annual rainfall is 1.5 m per year and the efficient infiltration results in the complete absence of any surface rivers.